eProsima/Fast-DDS-docs/docs/installation/sources/sources_mac.rst

 .. note::

-    If Fast DDS has already been installed following :ref:`colcon_installation_mac`, skip cloning *Fast DDS-Gen*'s repository, as it can be already be found under the :code:`src` directory within the colcon workspace.
+    If Fast DDS has already been installed following :ref:`colcon_installation_mac`, skip cloning *Fast DDS-Gen*'s repository, as it can already be found under the :code:`src` directory within the colcon workspace.

 .. code-block:: bash